 Any person or entity (including but not limited to private citizens, public agencies, local, state, and federal governmental agencies, non-profit organizations, and businesses) possessing information regarding the quality of the state’s waters may submit data and information.

-“Data” are numeric measurements of water quality or environmental conditions considered a subset of information that consists of reports detailing measurements of specific environmental characteristics (i.e., measurements of physical, chemical, or biological characteristics in aquatic environments).
+"Data” are considered a subset of information that consists of reports detailing measurements of specific environmental characteristics (i.e., measurements of physical, chemical, or biological characteristics in aquatic environments).

 Standards include beneficial uses of water and water quality objectives/criteria as listed in the Regional Water Quality Control Plans (which are also known as Basin Plans), statewide water quality control plans (e.g., the California Ocean Plan), the California Code of Regulations, and pertinent federal laws and regulations.

 “Readily available data and information” is defined in Section 6.1.1 of the Water Quality Control Policy for Developing California’s Clean Water Act Section 303(d) List (Listing Policy).
 This includes data that are submitted to CEDEN.
 If CEDEN is unable to accept a subset of data and information, we will accept that data and information if submitted via the Integrated Report Upload Portal.

-All new “readily available data and information” will be considered.
-Any data and information that contributes to a more complete understanding of the quality of the state’s surface waters should be submitted.
+Any new data and information that contribute to a more complete understanding of the quality of the state’s surface waters should be submitted.
 This includes data that show water quality standards are being attained or not attained.
 Any data not captured in the previous data solicitation periods should be submitted.
-This includes data collected since the end of the last solicitation period as well as data collected prior to that date but not submitted.
+This includes data collected since the end of the last solicitation period (June 14, 2019) as well as data collected prior to that date but not submitted.